 If you’re wondering what this is or you need to know about it for the future, here’s our guide on child support law…

 What Is Child Support?

-Child support is a regular financial obligation that helps to support a child’s everyday living costs.
+Child support – or child maintenance – is a regular financial obligation that helps to support a child’s everyday living costs.
 This may include money for food, clothing or any funds needed for daily activities.
 However, there’s no real restrictions on child support, families can create their own agreements meaning it doesn’t necessarily have to be money sent over.

-Usually if you have full custody of your child, then it is assumed you are already paying to financially support your child.
+Usually if your child resides with you on a full-time basis, then it is assumed you are already paying to financially support your child.
 An agreement is therefore put in place for the other parent that doesn’t have them day-to-day, to pay to support their child.
 Although, sometimes if neither parent has guardianship over the child, it could mean that both parents may have to then pay child maintenance.